theycallmemac/ezsh/code/README.md

 ## Running

-To run ezsh, use `make && ./prompt`.
+To run ezsh, you must first install the depenencies using `chmox +x ./code/requirements && ./code/requirements`.

+After this, use `./ezsh` to run the shell.